evelgus/ExchangeRateChallenge/README.md

 ##Testing

-Project contains UI which allow to test REST API endpoints in convenient way.
+Project have UI which contains methods descriptions and allow to test REST API endpoints in convenient way.
 To access UI you need to use http://localhost:8080/swagger-ui/index.html link.